University-of-Portsmouth/styleguide/source/README.md

 ## How to use

-To get started please select a component from the sidebar.
+To get started, please select a component from the sidebar.

-*TBC*
+### Step 1 - Clone Repository

+The first step is to clone this styleguide repository into your project folder.
+Alternatively, you could add the repository as a sub-module or a dependency.

+### Step 2 - Create main.scss Files

+Create a new main.scss file and import all the required components.
+An example [here](https://github.com/University-of-Portsmouth/myport/blob/master/source/main.scss).

+### Step 3 - Compile SCSS

+Using gulp, generate the css file.

 ## How to contribute